p-i-z/Diffeology-Archives/Open-Questions/03-Singularities-on-Corners.md

 1. P. Iglesias-Zemmour, *Bosonic and Fermionic Singularities in Diffeology*, Preprint, 2025.
 2. S. Gürer and P. Iglesias-Zemmour, *Differential Forms on Manifolds with Boundary and Corners*, Indagationes Mathematicae, 30(5), 2019.
+3. S. Gürer and P. Iglesias-Zemmour, *Orbifolds As Stratified Diffeologies*, Differential Geometry and its Applications, 86, 2023.